r3aper89/blockbusterRESTapi/README.md

 ## task 0
 - ✅increment videoId and memberId automatically

-- ✅list all member and videos
+- ✅list all member or videos
   - GET /members
   - GET /videos

-- retrieve a specific member and video by id
+- ✅find a member or video by id
+  - GET /videos/{id}
+  - GET /members/{id}

+- ✅using post api add a new member and video
-  - POST /videos/{id}
+  - POST /videos
-  - POST /members/{id}
+  - POST /members

 - create a new member and video
   - GET /videos